1945 Japan–Washington flight

-The 1945 Japan–Washington flight was a record-breaking air voyage made by three specially modified Boeing B-29 Superfortresses on September 18–19, 1945, from the northern Japanese island of Hokkaidō to Chicago in the Midwestern United States, continuing to Washington, D.C.
+The 1945 Japan–Washington flight was a record-breaking air voyage made by three modified Boeing B-29 Superfortresses on September 18–19, 1945, from the northern Japanese island of Hokkaidō nonstop to Chicago in the Midwestern United States, and then onward to Washington, D.C.
 The flight was made by three United States Army Air Forces (USAAF) generals and other airmen returning to the United States from their overseas duty after World War II.
-At that date, it involved the heaviest load carried by an American aircraft (144,000 lb, 65,300 kg), the longest nonstop flight made by the USAAF (5,840 mi, 9,400 km), and the first nonstop flight from Japan to the United States made with a complete aircraft.
-However the flight did not break the then-world distance record established by the Royal Air Force in 1938.
-It is worth noting that the Martin PB2M was rated at 144,000 lb much earlier (and presumably the related JRM-1).
-Also, the tests of the B-29 under the leadership of E.H.
-Rowley in June, 1945 with Grand Slam bombs may have been run at similar loads.
+It set records for the heaviest load carried by an American aircraft (144,000 lb, 65,300 kg), the longest nonstop flight by the USAAF (5,840 mi, 9,400 km), and the first nonstop flight from Japan to the United States by a complete aircraft.

-Originally intending to fly 6500 mi nonstop to Washington, D.C., the airmen encountered unexpected headwinds over Alaska Territory and Canada, and they predicted that two of the aircraft would not have enough fuel to take them the full distance.
-All three B-29s landed in Chicago instead, refueled, and continued to Washington, where each crewman was awarded the Distinguished Flying Cross, including the three pilots: Generals Barney M. Giles, Emmett O'Donnell Jr. and Curtis LeMay.
+The airmen aimed to fly 6500 mi nonstop to Washington, D.C., but after they encountered unexpected headwinds over Alaska Territory and Canada, they concluded that two of the aircraft lacked enough fuel.
+Instead, all three B-29s landed in Chicago, refueled, and continued to Washington, where each crewman was awarded the Distinguished Flying Cross, including the three pilots: Generals Barney M. Giles, Emmett O'Donnell Jr. and Curtis LeMay.

-The USAAF distance record did not last long: two months later, another American aircrew flew a B-29 from Guam to Washington, D.C. a distance of 7,916 miles (12,740 km), breaking the world record.
-Nevertheless, the Japan to Washington flight pioneered a route similar to that used by later airliners.
-Importantly for the airmen, America was able to demonstrate the reach of airpower in light of the nascent Cold War.
+The USAAF distance record was broken two months later, when another American aircrew flew a B-29 7,916 miles (12,740 km) from Guam to Washington, D.C., breaking the world distance record established by the Royal Air Force in 1938.

+The Japan-to-Washington flight pioneered a route later used by airliners and demonstrated the reach of airpower during the nascent Cold War.